 We administered the survey in Qualtrics \cite{qualtrics2025}.
-All closed-ended questions used a 5-point Likert scale, and a sixth option (“I’m not sure” or “I don’t do this task/N.A.”) to distinguish ignorance from indifference \cite{grichting1994meaning}.
+All closed-ended questions used a 5-point Likert scale, with a sixth option (“I’m not sure” or “I don’t do this task/N.A.”) to distinguish ignorance from indifference \cite{grichting1994meaning}.
 The survey took 10–15 minutes to complete.
-To ensure data quality and reduce response bias, we included attention checks, randomized questions and option orders within each block, and randomized the order of task-category blocks.
-The complete survey instrument is provided in supplemental material.~\cite{supplemental}.
+To ensure data quality and reduce response bias, we included attention checks, randomized questions within blocks, and the order of task-category blocks.
+The survey instrument is in supplemental~\cite{supplemental}.

-\textbf{Sandbox and pilot}: We sandboxed the survey one-on-one with developers and SE/HCI researchers (n=11) to assess its clarity, interpretability, and realism.
-Based on their feedback, we revised ambiguous questions, added safeguards against automated submissions, and contextualized questions to reflect participants’ current work (e.g., a once-valuable task may no longer be relevant in current work).
-Initially, all participants saw the meta-work block (Table~\ref{tab:categories}), but pilots showed that limiting each respondent to at most three category blocks improved data quality and reduced fatigue, so we updated the design.
-Additionally, we tested multiple elicitation formats for RAI prioritization~\cite{bradburn2004asking}.
-Respondents were comfortable selecting top-N principles and explaining tradeoffs, over ranking ethical values.
-We adopted this format consistent with prior work in this field~\cite{jakesch2022different}.
-To finalize the survey, we piloted it with (n=50) developers.
-This validated the survey's clarity and task set coverage.
-Minor wording edits were made, and pilot responses were excluded from the analysis.
+\textbf{Sandbox and pilot}: We sandboxed the survey with developers and SE/HCI researchers (n=11) to assess clarity, interpretability, and realism.
+Based on their feedback, we added safeguards against automated submissions and revised questions to reflect participants’ current work.
+Initially, all participants saw the meta-work block (Table~\ref{tab:categories}), but pilots showed that limiting respondents to three category blocks improved data quality and reduced fatigue.
+We also tested multiple elicitation formats for RAI prioritization~\cite{bradburn2004asking}.
+Respondents preferred selecting top-N principles and explaining tradeoffs over ranking ethical values.
+We adopted this format consistent with prior work~\cite{jakesch2022different}.
+To finalize the survey, we piloted it with (n=50) developers, validating clarity and task coverage.
+Minor wording edits were made; pilot responses were excluded from analysis.